tymyrddin/blue/source/docs/soc/dfir/thm/README.md

 Example room:

-"Investigate a compromised web server—find how they got in and what they stole."
+"Investigate a compromised web server, find how they got in and what they stole."

 ## How to?